Top 5 tips

 If you have any more specific queries about a banking service or product, the Commission would suggest contacting your bank directly.

-Guernsey Citizens Advice - Official website of the Guernsey branch of the Citizens Advice Bureau.
+Citizens Advice Guernsey - Official website of Citizens Advice Guernsey.

 Guernsey Banking Deposit Compensation Scheme - Website providing information about the Scheme.

 Money Advice Service - Free and impartial money advice, set up by the UK Government.